pikim/blackmagic-hardware/contrib/pikim/README.md

 * the JTAG pinning was changed according to [mmvisual](https://www.mikrocontroller.net/articles/JTAG#Der_10-polige_JTAG_Stecker_von_mmvisual_.28ARM.2C_Cortex.2C_Seriell_kombiniert.29)
 * ported to KiCad
 * new board layout
-* the board size is 41mm x 17mm.
+* the board size is 41mm x 17mm

 This board has been built and it works.

-The filenames are misleading, but were kept even after the conversion from EAGLE.
+The filenames are misleading, but were just kept after the conversion from EAGLE.

 ## Photos